Dogs with two different eye colors have one eye of a color and the other one of another.

 The more concentrated the melanin, the darker the eyes will be.

 When dogs present with eyes of different colors, the concentration of melanin differs between the eyes, therefore, it is not distributed uniformly.

-Did you know?
-The scientific term for having two eyes of a different colors is "complete heterochromia."
-Some breeders though like to refer to it as being "bi-eyed."
+The phenomenon of dogs having two different eye colors is scientifically known as "complete heterochromia iridis. " Some breeders though like to refer to it as simply being "bi-eyed."